418sec/huntr/bounties/README.md

 ## Impact

-What impact does the vulnerability have on the package?
+What impact does the vulnerability have?

 ## Contact